Aktion AB: German preparations and planning

 Two weeks later, after the operation had started, another meeting was held to discuss the progress and further elucidate its goals and methods.
-Frank made it clear to all concerned that Aktion AB was specifically aimed at preventing the Poles from taking advantage of the invasion of France and the Low Countries to mount an uprising, which he described as a duty participants owed to the Reich.
+Frank made it clear to all concerned that Aktion AB was specifically aimed at preventing the Poles from taking advantage of the invasion of France and the Low Countries to mount an uprising.
 For the first time he used the word "liquidation" to describe the goal of the operation, estimating that it would cost the lives of at least several thousand Poles.
 Streckenbach reported that half of "the flower of Polish intelligentsia and resistance" had been arrested; he estimated that 75% of the total would be in German hands by the conclusion of Aktion AB.
 Most of the arrested would simply be shot shortly afterwards rather than sent to camps, it was decided.
 This, for Frank, was a lesson learned from the arrests of the Jagiellonian professors, which led to unnecessary "hassle" and would have turned out differently had the Germans just killed them.
 He also ordered any Polish prisoners still held in camps in the Reich to be returned to the GG to avoid overburdening those camps.

 Aktion AB was envisioned not as the final action necessary to suppress the resistance but as merely the second of several.
-Through AB the Germans sought particularly to intimidate the whole population as they further eliminated those they believed could lead the resistance To that end, they arrested 3,000 known criminals in order to discredit the intellectuals they were murdered alongside.
+Through AB the Germans sought to intimidate the whole population by eliminating potential resistance leaders.
+To that end, they arrested 3,000 known criminals in order to discredit the intellectuals they were murdered alongside.
 Ernst Zörner, governor of the Lublin District, requested that workers and peasants be dropped from the lists for economic reasons, suggesting that originally the scope of Aktion AB had been broader.